Quality Inspector – Lead

 • Must be able to stand for long periods of time.

-• Must be able to occasionally manipulate product weighing ten pounds; must be able to occasionally lift up to fifty pounds.
+• Must be able to occasionally manipulate product weighing ten pounds; must be able to occasionally lift up to thirty pounds.

 • Must be able to wear safety glasses when required.